 10 books teachers think their students should read

-Here's a list of the 10 most-requested books from middle school and high school teachers in 2018 on DonorsChoose.org.
+Here's a list of the 10 most-requested books from middle school and high school teachers, from DonorsChoose.org.

 We’re not exaggerating when we say that the right book and the right moment can change a student’s life.
 Read on for teacher’s top 10 most-requested books so far this school year, and see the enormous impact reading can have.

 Even before The Hate U Give hit theaters and collected critical praise, it was being read in classrooms across America.
 And it’s no surprise why, if you read how Mrs. Mangrum’s students reacted to the book: “Have you ever seen a teen who hates to read find a book that they cannot put down?
 That is exactly what happened when I introduced my students to The Hate U Give.”
 Mr. Rivera gives us a clue to the book’s popularity: unlike some YA novels (and plenty of “adult” books too), it doesn’t give readers “easy answers or simple characterizations.”

 A Long Walk to Water, by Linda Sue Park